intrd/bitcoin-tofybot/README.md

 </span>
 <!-- @docbloc 1.1 -->

-A reboot of my old HAL10K traderbot that was deprecated on MTGox crash. (new algos, new approach, starting w/ proprietary licensed software)
+A reboot of my old HAL10K traderbot that was deprecated on MTGox crash. (new algos, new approach)

 * Working and profiting on OKCoin Futures